07 Jan 2026

 CLT Alliance Staff

-North Carolina has the strongest workforce development in the country, according to a new ranking by Site Selection Magazine.
+North Carolina has the strongest workforce development in the country, according to a new ranking by Site Selection Magazine, reinforcing the broader advantages that make the Charlotte Region competitive in workforce talent.

 The 2025 Workforce Development Rankings place North Carolina in the top spot, surpassing competitor markets across the country.